syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 documentation: ug
 ---

-# Applying themes

-Syncfusion themes allow you apply uniform colors across all the Syncfusion controls which provides consistent look and feel for your application.
+Syncfusion themes allow you apply colors across all the Syncfusion controls through uniform approach which provides consistent look and feel for your application.
 In this section, we will cover the following items.

 * Applying light and dark theme
 * Overrding the default theme
 * Creating your own theme

 ## Applying light and dark theme